alvations/usaarhat-repo/Know-ARPA.md

 Our second Hack and Tell will go through a major component in machine translation, i.e. language modeling.

-You will need to use the Kenneth Language Modelling (KenLM) toolkit for this exercise.
-If you have installed `mosesdecoder`, it comes packaged with the KenLM.
-BTW, KenLM is aka. `lmplz`.

-First let's take a look at a sample language model that is available from moses:
+First let's take a look at a sample language model that is available from `moses`:

 ```
 cd